Admissions Requirements

 • Statistics

-• Applicants must have career-related experience developing and/or using skills relevant to the genetic counseling profession.
-These experiences may include, but are not limited to:
+• Career-related experience: These experiences may include, but are not limited to:

 • Providing paid or volunteer service for crisis hotlines, domestic violence programs, reproductive health clinics, or similar.

-• Teaching, leadership, or advocacy to promote genetic counseling, genetics education, or to increase diversity, equity, and inclusion.
+• Teaching, leadership, or advocacy related to genetic counseling, genetics education, or diversity, equity, and inclusion.

 Requirements to Matriculate